nishad10/nishad10/README.md

   <img src="https://github.com/nishad10/nishad10/blob/main/banner.gif" width="1920" alt="header"/>
 </div>

+## About Me

-Hello I am Nishad Aherrao, I am currently a senior at University of Texas at Arlington.
+#### Hello I am Nishad Aherrao, I am currently a senior at University of Texas at Arlington.
 I am originally from Mumbai, India.
 I moved to the U.S. in 2016 for my bachelors in Computer Science.
 I love coding and javascript, python and php are my most loved and used languages.
 Some of my other hobbies are video games, music, travelling and cooking.

-## Experience

-### Facebook, Summer 2020
-I worked as a Security Engineering Intern at Facebook.
-I have since accepted a full-time offer with Facebook and will be joining them full-time from January, 2021.

-### Copart, Fall 2019
-This was my first ever internship.
-I worked as a Front-End developer developing new modules for their website as well as worked on existing in production applications.

 <hr>